keithalewis/math/probability.md

 Of course any two element set could be used for this.

-A sample space for flipping a coin twice can be modeled by the set $\{HH, HT, TH, TT\}$ where the outcome specifies the individual outcomes of the first and second flip.
+A sample space for flipping a coin twice can be modeled by the set $\{HH, HT, TH, TT\}$ where each outcome specifies the individual outcomes of the first and second flip.
 The event 'the first flip was heads' is the subset $\{HH, HT\}$.
 The partition $\{\{HH, HT\},\{TH, TT\}\}$ represents the partial information of knowing the outcome of the first coin flip.